-Americans. Now some are saying this hard-earned pride has become prejudice in the form of blind loyalty to President Barack Obama.

 In 2011, as black unemployment continued to rise, the chairman of the Congressional Black Caucus said that if Clinton was still president, "we probably would be still marching on the White House . (but) nobody wants to do anything that would empower the people who hate the president."

-And just last week, the rapper Snoop Dogg posted a list of his voting reasons online.
+And just last week, the rapper Snoop Dogg posted a list of voting reasons, written by someone else, on a social media account.
 No. 1 on his pro-Obama list: He's black.
 Snoop's top reason to not vote for Romney: He's white.

 All of this may help explain why Veronica Scott-Miller, a junior at historically black Hampton University, directed the following tweet at Dash: "You get a lil money and you forget that you're black and a woman.
 Two things Romney hates."